-Services Connected Supplier

-Gas or liquid petroleum gas

-✓ Scottish gas

-Water mains or private water supply ✓ Mains
+Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ Octopus Water mains or private water supply Scottish water Electricity $\overline{\checkmark}$ Octopus Mains drainage $\overline{\checkmark}$ East Lothian council Telephone Cable TV or satellite Broadband $\overline{\checkmark}$ Sky b.

-Electricity ✓ Scottish power

-Mains drainage ✓ Local council?

-Telephone ✓ Virgin media

-Cable TV or satellite

-✓ Cable....
-Virgin media

-Broadband ✓ Virgin media

-b.
 Is there a septic tank system at your property?

-- (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-a.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+No (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give details of the company with which you have a maintenance contract: 11 a.
+Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+Yes If you have answered yes, please give details: the roof is split between 4 tenants b.

-A.ALL repairs regarding Dunard House and it's surrounds are communal and overseen by our new factors b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-Taylor and Martin

-Common areas in Dunard House are the responsibility of the 7 owners through the factors.

-c.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+Yes If you have answered yes, please give details: the roof is split between 4 tenants C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No d.

-d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?

-e.
-As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?

-f.
-As far as you are aware, is there a public right of way across any part of your property?

-(public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+If you have answered yes, please give e details: e.
+As far as you are aware, do any of you property, for example to put out their r ubbish bin or f.
+As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)